owncloud/libre-graph-api-go/docs/EducationClassTeachersApi.md

 func main() {
     classId := "classId_example" // string | key: id or externalId of class
-    userId := "90eedea1-dea1-90ee-a1de-ee90a1deee90" // string | key: id of the user to unassign as teacher
+    userId := "90eedea1-dea1-90ee-a1de-ee90a1deee90" // string | key: id or username of the user to unassign as teacher

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)